splineclaw/e621dl/README.md

+###### NOTE 8/5/2017: The filter output might be a little sloppy until the [reprint](https://github.com/Yinzo/reprint) module is updated to work with Windows.
+I have given feedback to the developer on a solution.
+If an update does not come in a reasonable amount of time, I will redesign the output.

 # What is **e621dl**?

 **e621dl** is an automated script, originally by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf), which downloads images from e621.net.
 It can be used to create a local mirror of your favorite searches, and keep these searches up to date as new files are uploaded.